-In this day and age, more and more funeral homes are opting to add live streaming a funeral or memorial service into their packages so that loved ones who cannot make it to the funeral can still feel close to family by watching the service from their home.
-Live streaming is different than a video that you might take at the memorial service and then post online after the fact because it is as close to real time as you can get.
-There may be a few second delay as the video is uploaded, but viewers will not notice since they are not at the actual funeral.
+In this day and age, more and more funeral homes are opting to add live streaming a funeral or memorial service into their packages so that loved ones who cannot make it to the funeral can still feel close to the family by watching the service from their home.
+Live streaming is different than a video that you might take at the memorial service and then post online after the fact because it is as close to real-time as you can get.
+There may be a few second delays as the video is uploaded, but viewers will not notice since they are not at the actual funeral.
 Live streaming allows people from all over the world to participate in an event at the same time, giving everyone a sense of unity.

-If you want to live stream your loved one’s funeral, but can’t find a funeral home in your area that has the capability to do so, here’s a step by step guide on how to set up live streaming on your own so that you can let others participate in the funeral.
+If you want to live-stream your loved one’s funeral, but can’t find a funeral home in your area that has the capability to do so, here’s a step by step guide on how to set up live streaming on your own so that you can let others participate in the funeral.

 There are three big steps that you’ll need to consider in order to be able to live stream and they’re included below.
 Some of them cost money, but you can also use your network of friends to see if anyone already has this equipment so that you don’t need to purchase it for one event.

 Step 1: Input